DataDog/documentation/content/en/notebooks/_index.md

 ## Getting Started
 1. Build a [new notebook][2], from the main navigation **Notebooks > New Notebook**.

-2. Click the Save Notebook button. </br>
+2. Click the **Save Notebook** button. </br>
   **Note**: A new notebook is not saved by default.

 3. Add new cells to your notebook with [supported graph and text content](#types-of-content).

 4. [Configure cells](#cell-configuration).

-## Live collaboration
+## Collaboration
 <!-- {{< img src="notebooks/live_editing.png" alt="live collaboration in notebooks" style="width:90%;">}} -->
 [INSERT UPDATED IMAGES OF COLLABORATION]

 Notebooks support real-time collaboration.
-Presence indicators show who is viewing your notebook at any time and show real-time edits.
+Presence indicators show who is viewing your notebook at any time and show real-time edits and comments.

 Changes made to a notebook appear automatically, without the need to refresh.